dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

 # Dashboard configuration

 The dashboard is configured when it starts up.
-Configuration includes frontend and OTLP addresses, the resource service endpoint, authentication, telemetry limits, and more.
+Configuration includes frontend and OpenTelemetry Protocol (OTLP) addresses, the resource service endpoint, authentication, telemetry limits, and more.

-If the dashboard is launched by the .NET Aspire app host project, then it's automatically configured to display the app's resources and telemetry.
+When the dashboard is launched with the .NET Aspire app host project, it's automatically configured to display the app's resources and telemetry.
 Configuration is provided when launching the dashboard in [standalone mode](overview.md#standalone-mode).

-There are a number of ways to provide configuration:
+There are many ways to provide configuration:

 - Command line arguments.
 - Environment variables.
 The `:` delimiter should be replaced with double underscore (`__`) in environment variable names.